aeoliux/c11fetch/README.md

 Look to [the installation guide](INSTALL.md).

 ## Reporting issue
-If you get an issue with using cfetch, you should report it on GitHub Issues with attached output of command:
+If you get an issue with using c11fetch, you should report it on GitHub Issues with attached output of command:
 ```sh
 C11FETCH_DEBUG=1 cfetch
 ```